bigbio/quantms.io/docs/AE.md

 # Absolute expression format

+The absolute expression format aims to cover the following use cases:

+- Fast and easy visualization absolute expression (AE) results using iBAQ values.
+- Store the AE results of each protein on each sample.
+- Provide information about the condition (factor value) of each sample for easy integration.
+- Store metadata information about the project, the workflow and the columns in the file.

+## Format
 The absolute expression format by quantms is a tab-delimited file format that contains the following fields:

 - `Protein` -> Protein accession or semicolon-separated list of accessions for indistinguishable groups